Note

 plot_img_on_surf

-takes a statistical map and
+takes a nifti statistical map

-projects it onto a surface.
 It supports multiple choices of orientations,

 and can plot either one or both hemispheres.
-If no surf_mesh

 is given,